Month 11, Day 25, Wednesday 5:30 a.m.

 Waverly Ascott was the other girl.
 She was quiet, but her eyes were alert and quick to narrow in a threatening scowl when one of the others annoyed her.
 Her eyelids had a partial epicanthic fold that indicated one of her parents—probably her mother, was from one of the countries to the East.
-She nodded perfunctorily when introduced to Sebastien, then pulled a thick tome about the Plane of Radiance out of her bag and began to read, ignoring the rest of them.
+She nodded perfunctorily when introduced to Sebastien, then pulled a thick book about the Plane of Radiance out of her bag and began to read, ignoring the rest of them.

 Ambrose Setterlund, a young man who was too tall to be so shy, waved his hand rapidly when introduced and mumbled, “Call me Brinn,” with a blush on his cheeks.
 He sat next to Ascott.

 The final boy was probably the most handsome of the group, with dark wavy hair that he had let grow a little below his ears and a sharp nose.
 Rhett Moncrieffe bowed easily to Sebastien, seeming neither particularly pleased nor displeased at her company, and set a briefcase on a side table.